ImpromptAI/openplugin/docs/source/getting_started/index.rst

 ===================

-**1. Building LLM Plugins:**
+**Building LLM Plugins**

-Anyone can create thier own plugins.
-Most people start by cloning an existing one, and editing it.
+Creating your own plugins is a straightforward process.
+The best way to get started is by cloning an existing plugin and modifying it to suit your needs.

-Here's a quick start guide: :ref:`build-plugins-getting-started`
+For a quick start guide on building plugins, refer to: [build-plugins-getting-started](link-to-build-plugins-guide)

-**2. Call a Plugin:**
+**Calling a Plugin**

-After a plugin manifest is built, you send it to the OpenPlugin server with the your prompt.
-A plugin can be invoked using an HTTP request or by utilizing the openplugin-sdk.
+Once you have a plugin manifest ready, you can send it to the OpenPlugin server along with your prompt.
+Plugins can be invoked using an HTTP request or by leveraging the `openplugin-sdk`.

-To call a plugin, refer to this guide: :ref:`call-plugins-getting-started`
+To learn more about calling plugins, check out: [call-plugins-getting-started](link-to-call-plugins-guide)

-**3. Find Existing Plugin:**
+**Discovering Existing Plugins**

-This stage involves making your newly created plugin discoverable on platforms like Github or the Imprompt marketplace.
+To make your newly created plugin discoverable, you can publish it on platforms like GitHub or the Imprompt marketplace.

-To start discovering plugins, refer to this guide: :ref:`find-plugins-getting-started`
+To start exploring the available plugins, refer to: [find-plugins-getting-started](link-to-find-plugins-guide)

-**4. Host Your Own Plugin Sever:** (optional)
+**Hosting Your Own Plugin Server** (Optional)

-Run your own OpenPlugin server - make it public on the Internet, or private behind your firewall.
+If you prefer, you can run your own OpenPlugin server and make it publicly accessible on the internet or keep it private behind your firewall.

-If you want to host your own server, refer to this guide: :ref:`host-plugins-getting-started`
+For guidance on hosting your own plugin server, check out: [host-plugins-getting-started](link-to-host-plugins-guide)

-If you'd prefer to use a public server, check out: https://app.imprompt.ai and open the Plugin Builder from the main menu.
+Alternatively, if you'd like to use a public server, you can visit [https://app.imprompt.ai](https://app.imprompt.ai) and access the Plugin Builder from the main menu.